M-Helmy/m-helmy.github.io/resume.md

 Software Engineering, Data Structure & Algorithm, RDBMS, OOP, System Analysis & Design using UML and Agile System Development Life Cycle, Content Management System (CMS) using Drupal 7.

 ### EDUCATION AND CREDENTIALS
--Master of Science Degree in Computer Science 2018 - Present COLLEGE OF COMPUTING AND IT - ARAB ACADEMY FOR SCIENCE AND TECHNOLOGY - AAST Alexandria, Egypt
+- Master of Science Degree in Computer Science 2018 - Present COLLEGE OF COMPUTING AND IT - ARAB ACADEMY FOR SCIENCE AND TECHNOLOGY - AAST Alexandria, Egypt
--Postgraduate Diploma in Computer Science 2015 - 2018
+- Postgraduate Diploma in Computer Science 2015 - 2018
 COLLEGE OF COMPUTING AND IT - ARAB ACADEMY FOR SCIENCE AND TECHNOLOGY - AAST Alexandria, Egypt
--Bachelor Degree of Management Information Systems (MIS) 2004 - 2008 HIGH INSTITUTE FOR COMPUTER AND INFORMATION SYSTEMS - ALEXANDRIA UNIVERSITY Alexandria, Egypt
+- Bachelor Degree of Management Information Systems (MIS) 2004 - 2008
+HIGH INSTITUTE FOR COMPUTER AND INFORMATION SYSTEMS - ALEXANDRIA UNIVERSITY Alexandria, Egypt